 When hunger strikes, there are dozens of restaurants serving traditional Catalan food, including but of course not limited to, tapas in droves and enormous pans of paella.
 Once you’re stuffed to the brim with Spain’s finest nibbles, grab a drink and wash it all down with a local beer or pitcher of sangria.

 La Sagrada Familia

 The most famous monument in the city, if not the whole of Spain, is the Sagrada Familia.
 Gaudi’s Magnum Opus, this iconic Roman Catholic basilica is one of the most important things to see when you’re visiting Barcelona.
-Even if you only have one day in Barcelona, make this your priority.
+I'll say more: it's one of the things to see in Barcelona in one day even if that's the only day you have in the city.
 I guarantee you will never see anything like it anywhere else in the world.

 One of the most famous things about the Sagrada Familia (Sacred Family in English) is that it remains unfinished despite its building being started in 1882.
 Gaudí himself was born in 1852 and so was just 30 years old when he commenced this immense project.